 – Clocking up to 20Gbps speed at peak data use with an average data rate of several hundred Mbps

-- 5G can help experience almost a hundredfold increase in internet traffic capacity
+– It can help experience almost a hundredfold increase in internet traffic capacity

-- almost non-detectable lag time of 1 ms characterises instantaneous 5G connectivity
+– Almost non-detectable lag time of 1 ms characterizes instantaneous connectivity

 When will 5G be Available?